commerce-docs/microsite-commerce-storefront/CONTRIBUTING.md

 - **Be descriptive** but concise: `add-payment-method.mdx` not `payment.mdx`
 - **Match URL structure** to file structure where possible

+### Product Terminology

+Use the correct Adobe product terminology consistently throughout all documentation:

+- ✅ **Adobe Commerce boilerplate** - The official name for the boilerplate
+- ✅ **Edge Delivery Services + Adobe Commerce Boilerplate** - The full official name (from the repository)
+- ❌ ~~AEM Commerce boilerplate~~ - Incorrect; never use this term
+- ℹ️  The repository is named `aem-boilerplate-commerce`, but the product name is "Adobe Commerce boilerplate"

+This terminology applies to:
+- Page titles and descriptions
+- Body content and examples
+- Code comments and documentation
+- All references to the boilerplate project

 ### Frontmatter Requirements

 Every `.mdx` file should include frontmatter with at minimum: